jeancochrane/jeancochrane.com/content/blog/price-is-right.md

 )
 ```

-In the example above, the tuple encompassing `pineapple` will lead the `EXISTS` clause to
+In the example above, the row for `pineapple` will lead the `EXISTS` clause to
 return `TRUE`: there are gaps in the overlap after all! `SELECT EXISTS` doesn't
 really help in the absolute worst case, when the two tables overlap completely.
 But in all other cases, we reasoned that it would improve efficiency.

+## Reading the query planner

 Unfortunately, here's where the declarative paradigm came back to bite us:
 this query wasn't executing at all the way we had hoped.
 In fact, on certain tables,